I am Caitie. Welcome to my wrestling match where I will take on despair. And my cPTSD. And my sons.

 I ran Hope Gathering (a faith based women’s conference in NYC where we sat together in the tension).
 I make dinner happen most nights.
 I’d like a job someday.

 Ted and I were made in NYC, but are now trying to make a life in Houston.
 We’re heartbroken, clinging to shreds of hope that life exists outside the greatest city in the world, and we’re trying to learn to take care of a house.
 Everyone but Augustine’s hair hates the humidity.
 The worse it feels outside, the better his hair looks.
-I struggle with extreme jealousy and swamp ass.
+I struggle with extreme jealousy and my own swamp ass.

 I struggle with the pain in our world and my inability to really do anything about it.
 And I struggle with the promise that Jesus is enough for it all, and in him-with him, I am enough.
 Much of that doesn’t make sense to me but I like to explore it.